GuOrg/Gu.Roslyn.Asserts/README.md

 }
 ```

+If the analyzer supports many diagnostics the overload with `ExpectedDiagnostic` must be used.
+This suppresses all diagnsics other than the expected.

 # CodeFix
 Test that the analyzer reports an error or warning at position indicated with ↓ and that the codefix fixes it and produces the expected code.
+With an aplhanumeric keyboard `alt + 25` writes `↓`.

 ```c#
 [Test]